Taveesh Sharma

 Before starting my PhD, I was at the University of Cape Town for my masters, where I had the privilege of working with Dr. Josiah Chavula on developing measurement data collection systems for resource-constrained environments.
 I completed my undergraduate studies at BITS Goa.

-I am always on the lookout for summer internships and research collaboration opportunities in data science, Internet measurement, and related areas.
+I am actively looking for full time industry positions in Internet measurement, data science, and related areas.
 Please feel free to reach out to me via email or LinkedIn if you would like to connect!

 News